osu-mist/github-testing-automation/README.md

-# GitHub Automator
+# GitHub Testing Automation

-GitHub Automator is a Python-based tool designed to automate various GitHub operations for easy GitHub Testing, such as creating and initializing repositories, committing and pushing changes, creating branches, creating and merging pull requests, generating conflicts and resolving it, comments on the pull requests, deleting repositories, testing important git commands and more.
+GitHub Testing Automation is a Python-based tool designed to automate various GitHub operations for easy GitHub Testing, such as creating and initializing repositories, committing and pushing changes, creating branches, creating and merging pull requests, generating conflicts and resolving it, comments on the pull requests, deleting repositories, testing important git commands and more.
 It is particularly useful for Testing Staging GitHub operations.

 ## Features